A non-Standard Standard Model: Introduction

-Our aim is to study how this historical picture changes if we start instead with the gauge group $SU_S(3)\times U_{EW}(2)$.\footnote{The subscript $S$ stands for `strong' and $EW$ stands for `electroweak'.
-We will explain the significance of the distinction between the subscripts $S,\,EW$ v.s. $C,\,I,\,Y$ later.} There are good reasons to believe the EW group is actually $U(2)$.
-First, if $\rho$ is a representation of $SU(2)\times U(1)$ furnished by the lepton fields of the SM, then $\mathrm{ker}\rho=Z_2$ and therefore the lepton matter fields do not furnish a faithful representation.\cite{I} The group that does act effectively on all matter fields is $(SU(2)\times U(1)) /Z_2=U(2)$.
-(We insist on faithful representations.)
+Our aim is to study how this historical picture changes if we start instead with the symmetry group $SU_S(3)\times U_{EW}(2)$.\footnote{The subscript $S$ stands for `strong' and $EW$ stands for `electroweak'.
+We will explain the significance of the distinction between the subscripts $S,\,EW$ v.s. $C,\,I,\,Y$ later.} There are good reasons to believe the EW group is $U(2)$.
+First, if $\rho$ is the representation of $SU(2)\times U(1)$ furnished by the lepton fields of the SM, then $\mathrm{ker}\rho=Z_2$ and therefore the lepton matter fields do not furnish a faithful representation.\cite{I} The group that does act effectively on all matter fields is $(SU(2)\times U(1)) /Z_2=U(2)$.
 Second, both $SU(2)\times U(1)$ and $U(2)$ have the same covering group $SU(2)\times\R$.
 Representations of $SU(2)\times\R$ will descend to representations of $SU(2)\times U(1)$ or $U(2)$ if the associated discrete factor groups are represented trivially by the unit matrix.
 For $SU(2)\times U(1)$ this requirement implies no relationship between isospin and hypercharge, but for $U(2)$ it implies $n=I+1/2Y$ with $n$ integer (\cite{GIL}, pg.
 145).
 Identifying $n$ with electric charge renders the Gell-Mann/Nishijima relation and electric charge quantization a \emph{consequence} of $U(2)$.
-Third, symmetry reduction from $U(2)$ to $U(1)$ is less constrained and more natural than from $SU(2)\times U(1)$.\cite{I,D} Fourth, to the extent that a fiber bundle formulation over a paracompact base space is an appropriate physical model, the most general structure group for a complex matter field doublet in this case is $U(2)$.\cite{LA2}
+Third, symmetry reduction from $U(2)$ to $U(1)$ is less constrained and more natural than from $SU(2)\times U(1)$.\cite{I,D} Fourth, to the extent that a fiber bundle formulation over a paracompact base space is an appropriate physical model, the most general structure group for a complex matter field doublet in this case is $U(2)$.\cite{LA2} The point is that $\mathfrak{su}(2)\oplus \mathfrak{u}(1)\cong \mathfrak{u}(2)$ as vector spaces, but as groups $SU(2)\times U(1)\not\cong U(2)$.
+This subtle difference in symmetry groups has a big effect on the phenomenologically apposite basis of the associated Lie algebra that represents gauge fields.